MakeSchool-Tutorials/Duck-Hunt-Unity-VR/P00-DroneHunt/content.md

 }
 ~~~

-This code will rotate the **directional light** around the X axis to
+This code rotates the **directional light** around the X axis to
 create the illusion of a day night cycle.
-If you use a **procedural
-skybox** it will automatically choose the brightest directional light to
-be the sun.
+If you use a **procedural skybox** it will automatically choose the brightest directional light to be the sun.

 ![A day-night cycle](../media/image33.png)

+Really neat effect.

+>[action]
-Really neat effect, now let’s get the SteamVR camera rig in there at
+>Now let’s get the SteamVR Camera Rig in there at position (0,0,0).
-0,0,0:

 ![Add the SteamVR Camera Rig](../media/image21.png)